Find out when and how to appy to study abroad.

 How to apply

-First you must register your interest for a study abroad option (year abroad, semester abroad or for your integrated Masters) by emailing email@example.com.
+First you must register your interest for a study abroad option by emailing firstname.lastname@example.org.
+You should include your study abroad option in the subject line (voluntary year abroad, semester abroad or integrated Masters).

 After this we will send you a link to the digital application form.